 In project management, risk is anything that could happen that affects the outcome of a project.
 It could be good, like hiring a standout new team member, or it could be bad, like the client going out of business mid-project.

 Regardless of good or bad risk, the risk register should contain the info you need to successfully navigate the project when risk arises.

 What is a risk register template?

 A risk register template is a project management template that helps you collect the information you need about any risk that could affect your project.
-The template helps you get away from using Excel spreadsheets that are typically confusing for teammates.
 A risk register template can be easily customized to follow your ideal workflow and the way you manage projects.

 10 key elements of a risk register template

 The more information you include in your risk register, the better.
 It’s not enough to simply know what could happen.
 You also need a mitigation plan, alternative plans in case the mitigation plans don’t work out, and you need to know the potential impact.
 That final piece is important because if something has a negligible impact on your project, you don’t need to waste time worrying about it.